Ify-Ogoo/IFYPROJECT3/README.md

 This analysis showed the follwing;
   THAL which is short form of Thallium Stress Test a test used for imaging test that evaluates blood flow to the heart during excerise and rest has the following values for both genders
 * Male has a total of 1052 'Normal' and 663 'Fixed Defect' while
-* Female has a total 215 'Normal' and 452 'Fixed Defect' The results also showed that 42 female has Fasting blood sugar issues while 111 male has same.
+* Female has a total 215 'Normal' and 452 'Fixed Defect'.
+The results also showed that 42 female has Fasting blood sugar issues while 111 male has same.
 314 Female experinced chest pain while 652 male exprienced same.
 It was noted that 67.65%  of male has cholesterol proplems and 32.35% of female has same issue